singh-man/books/crackingTheCoding/18_advancedTopics.md

 1. The system splits up the data across different machines.
 2. Each machine starts running the user-provided Map program.
 3. The Map program takes some data and emits a <key, value> pair.
-4. The system-provided Shuffle process  reorganizes  the data so that all <key, value> pairs associated with a given key go to the same machine, to be processed by Reduc e.
+4. The system-provided Shuffle process  reorganizes  the data so that all <key, value> pairs associated with a given key go to the same machine, to be processed by Reduce.
 5. The user-provided Reduce  program takes a key and a set of associated values and "reduces" them in some way, emitting a new key and value.
 The results of this might be fed back into the Reduce program for more reducing.

 The typical example of using MapReduce-basically  the "Hello World" of MapReduce-is counting the frequency of words within a set of documents.

 Of course, you could write this as a single function that reads in all the data, counts the number of times each word appears via a hash table, and then outputs the result.

 MapReduce allows you to process the document in parallel.
 The Map function reads in a document and emits just each individual word and the count (which is always 1).
-The Reduc e function reads in keys (words) and associated values (counts).
+The Reduce function reads in keys (words) and associated values (counts).
 It emits the sum of the counts.
 This sum could possibly wind up as input for another call to Reduce on the same key (as shown in the diagram).

 ```java
 1   void  map(String  name, String document):